jonatan-verstraete/cli-utils/README.md

 # cli-utils
-A repo with personal setup.
+A repo with personal setup for quick setup on `OSX` .

 Add path of the index to include all functions:
 ```sh